 Not very loving, that’s for sure.

-She’s now been working in this field of philanthropy for more than a decade-and-a-half.
+She’s now been working in this field of philanthropy for nearly two decades.
 And she’s been working to change the unhealthy realities and systems within philanthropy for most of that time.

 But changing entrenched realities and systems is hard.